Decrypts ciphertext that was encrypted by a KMS key using any of the following operations:

 Key Management Service Developer Guide.

-Cross-account use: Yes.
-To perform this operation with a KMS key in a different Amazon Web Services account, specify the key ARN or alias ARN in the value of the
+KeyId parameter to identify a KMS key in a different Amazon Web Services account, specify the key ARN or the alias ARN of the KMS key.

 Required permissions: